volumetricperformance/raspberry-capture-kit/README.md

 ```

 ## Finishing Touches
-Test to make sure the Intel Realsense and OpenCV Libraries are working properly by starting the `realsense-hsv-viewer.py` program.
+Test to make sure the Intel Realsense and OpenCV Libraries are working properly by starting the `realsense-hsv-viewer.py` program with the camera connected.
 It should open a window and show a preview of the Realsense camera.

-In order to run the main `capture.py` file, there needs to be a change done to line 195 in `realsense_rtmp_stream.py` changine `omxh264enc` to `x264enc`
+In order to run the main `capture.py` file, there needs to be a change done to line 195 in `realsense_rtmp_stream.py`.
+Change `omxh264enc` to `x264enc`.

+# Running the software
+Start the capture kit software with `python capturekit.py`.

+The terminal will show an address similar to this: `Running on http://0.0.0.0:5000`

+Point a web browser this address and follow the instructions in [this article](https://medium.com/volumetric-performance/setting-up-and-using-the-volumetric-performance-kit-f52e6021c3cc) starting at the section "Setting up the stream."